chrischute/are-you-the-one/README.md

 # How to beat *[Are You The One?](http://www.mtv.com/shows/are-you-the-one)*
-*Are You The One?* is a reality TV show on MTV in which ten men and ten women are grouped together.
-There are ten pairs of soulmates, and their goal is to guess these pairs in ten weeks or fewer.
+*Are You The One?* is a reality TV show on MTV in which ten men and ten women seek to find true love.
+Unbeknownst to them, their true soulmate has been found by MTV, and he/she is right before their eyes on an island.
+Their goal is to match themselves in soulmate pairings, and they must do so in only ten weeks.
+As if letting love slip through one's fingers weren't scary enough, a single failure to find one's true love causes the entire group to forgo one million US dollars.

+Our goal is to prove that true love can always be found on *Are You The One?*, *i.e.*, nobody should ever lose.
+The contestants just need to spin up ```gcc``` and run this multi-threaded C++ simulation of a simple guessing algorithm.

-Our goal is to prove that this can always be done, and with no knowledge of the contestants' personalities.
-We do so with a multi-threaded C++ simulation of a simple guessing algorithm, and show how it performs on all possible pairings of the contestants.
-If it can always win in 10 weeks, nobody should ever lose on *Are You The One?*
+We prove that this algorithm always wins the game in ten weeks or fewer.
+It is deterministic, so we just run it on all possible pairings of the contestants.
+If it can always win in ten weeks, MTV might be in trouble--That is, if somebody on the show knows what ```gcc``` is.